fred-framework/dart_ips/ips/sobel/readme.md

 |   DSP48E1 only |    3 |       |           |       |

+# Performance

+The estimated latency is 266785 clock cycles or 2.668 ms assuming 10ns clock period.

 ## Software Requirements

 The linux `convert` command is required for testing this IP.
 Install it with: